jefflunt/rpglogger/README.md

 rpglogger
 =========

 **rpglogger** is a web appliction for logging your progress though an RPG.
-It allows you to track:
+It allows you to track objects in the game, which can include just about anything.
+Examples of wht you might track include:

 -   quests
 -   player and non-player characters